paperbenni/paperbenni.github.io/content/posts/removedfeatures.md

 a phone which you hold in your hand.
 But they're more visible there, less likely to be covered by fingers.
 This problem was solved by allowing users to swipe left and right to switch tabs.
 Every app used to have this.
-Youtube, the Clock app
+YouTube, the Clock app

 ## Notewise

 This is hands down the best app for note taking in terms of the actual pen engine.
-Suuuper fast, low latency, can take tons of vectors and I've never see it slow down even a little bit.
+Super fast, low latency, can take tons of vectors and I've never seen it slow down even a little bit.
 It looks and feels great, modern, easy to use, minimal, with a lot of features.
 There's one problem though.
 Sometimes they just remove features.
 The features don't look like they're full of technical debt or